Valence and conduction bands

 In solid-state physics, the valence band and conduction band are the bands closest to the Fermi level, and thus determine the electrical conductivity of the solid.
 In nonmetals, the valence band is the highest range of electron energies in which electrons are normally present at absolute zero temperature, while the conduction band is the lowest range of vacant electronic states.
-On a graph of the electronic band structure of a material, the valence band is located below the Fermi level, while the conduction band is located above it.
+On a graph of the electronic band structure of a semiconducting material, the valence band is located below the Fermi level, while the conduction band is located above it.

 The distinction between the valence and conduction bands is meaningless in metals, because conduction occurs in one or more partially filled bands that take on the properties of both the valence and conduction bands.

 Band gap

-In semiconductors and insulators the two bands are separated by a band gap, while in semimetals the bands overlap.
+In semiconductors and insulators the two bands are separated by a band gap, while in conductors the bands overlap.
 A band gap is an energy range in a solid where no electron states can exist due to the quantization of energy.
 Within the concept of bands, the energy gap between the valence band and the conduction band is the band gap.
 Electrical conductivity of non-metals is determined by the susceptibility of electrons to be excited from the valence band to the conduction band.